table of contents

 4. Hospital Transfer Criteria & Outcomes

-Hospital transfer is considered when the client’s presentation exceeds the safe scope of on-site management.
-Criteria include:
+Hospital transfer is initiated when a client’s presentation exceeds the safe scope of on-site management.
+Criteria are defined in writing and reviewed as part of our clinical governance cycle.
+They include:

 5. Time-of-Day Patterns for Emergency Events

 Emergency events can happen at any time, but data from recent years show clear patterns by time of day.
-Understanding these patterns helps us allocate staff and resources where they are most needed, including during nights and weekends.
+Understanding these patterns informs how we allocate staff and structure overnight observation – particularly during the 48-to-72-hour window when serious alcohol and benzodiazepine withdrawal complications are most likely to develop.

 6. On-Site Coverage & On-Call Systems